SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 ##### Notes

-* A new default browser session and window will be create if there is no sessions.
+* A new default browser session and window will be created if there is no sessions.

 ##### Errors